Streaming to Amazon S3

 Note: If there are other cloud file systems you would like to stream your enriched data, we would love to hear from you.
 We may already be in private beta with those services.

 - If it isn’t already turned on, reach out to us to have this feature turned on.

-- Find the project you’d like to have streaming data to S3 and click the “Settings” link.
+- Find the project you’d like to have streaming data to S3 and navigate to the Streams page.

 - Configure your S3 account as mentioned in the Keen to S3 Instructions.